“Death and life are in the power of the tongue.” — Proverbs 18:21

-This week, we are teaching the third principle called auto-suggestion/affirmation.
-This principle teaches how you ‘speak to yourself, and encourage yourself.
-When you repeat positive thoughts to influence your subconscious mind, you must speak in the present tense; and though you don't have it yet, the affirmation reprograms your thinking.
-If your goal is to build a successful small business, your affirmation would be "I am building a successful small business."
-As your plan becomes clearer you would say "I own a successful small business.”
+This week, we are teaching the third principle called auto-suggestion/affirmation, it teaches how you speak to yourself, and encourage yourself.
+When you repeat positive thoughts to influence your subconscious mind, you must speak in the present tense, and though you don’t have it yet, the affirmation reprograms your thinking.
+If your goal is to build a successful small business, your affirmation would be “Thank you Lord for my successful small business.”
+As your plan becomes clearer you would say, “Everything is always working out for my business.”

-See how these principles connect with the bible providing a plan to bring the principle of faith and auto suggestion/affirmation to life?
-This is your chance to test the truth of His Word.
-He is able to do exceedingly, and abundantly, above, all that you can ask or think!
+See how these principles connect with the Bible providing a plan to bring the principle of faith and auto suggestion/affirmation to life?
+Test the truth of His Word for yourself.
+Scripture says, “Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us.”

 This teaching will help you “Walk by faith, and not by sight!”
-It will teach you how to live a life so “Your heart is not troubled.”
-This system will reprogram you to understanding exactly how to trust God, and to live life by “praying without ceasing.”
-More importantly, it teaches you how to apply this third principle of affirmation, speaking to your mountain.
+Learn to live a life so “Your heart is not troubled.”
+Understand exactly how to trust God, and to live life by “praying without ceasing.”
+More importantly, you’ll learn how to apply this third principle of affirmation, speaking to your mountain.

-As you continue to recite the Word of God, add your own personal goals to your recitations.
-Write them out, and say, for example: “There is greatness within me.”
+There’s more: As you continue to recite the Word of God, add your own personal goals to your recitations.
+Write them out, and say something like this: “There is greatness within me.”
 Or say, “I am beautifully and wonderfully made, chosen to come forth to do a work for the Lord.”
 The Lord is my shepherd.

-When trouble comes, just say “This is temporary: because worrying is used to create what you don’t want.
+When trouble comes, just say, “This is temporary,” because worrying is used to create what you don’t want.
 Reach for a feeling of relief.
 You are being cared for, because God loves you.
 Never leave yourself in a place where you’re feeling bad.
+You’ve just got to tell a different story.
+Stop talking about those negative things that have shaped your life thus far.
+Let it go, that negativity is a curse.
+God has blessed you!